Safety and The Law

 Drones are only authorised to be operated within visual line of sight (VLOS).
 For complex flight plans a competent observer/spotter is appointed in order to assist the pilot and keep the flight safe.
 We only ever fly within the distances outlined by the CAA.

 Other than airspace, this is the only other restricting factor to any flight.
 Drones cannot fly in adverse weather, meaning rain and high winds.
 Our fleet can fly up to their wind limits of about 24mph but anything more and we will struggle to fly.
-It is worth considering the weather forecast when planning to use a drone and we will advise you accordingly if we need to rearrange due to poor weather.
+It is worth considering the weather forecast when planning to hire us and we will advise you accordingly if we need to rearrange due to poor weather.